Tampa Bay Buccaneers vs. Philadelphia Eagles NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 Buccaneers stats and trends

-- Tampa Bay has played 17 games, with nine wins against the spread.
+- In Tampa Bay's 17 games this year, it has nine wins against the spread.

-- So far this season, the Buccaneers have been installed as favorites by an 8.5-point margin or more 11 times and are 7-4 ATS in those contests.

-- Tampa Bay's games this year have gone over the total in nine out of 17 opportunities (52.9%).
+- Tampa Bay has eclipsed the over/under in 52.9% of its opportunities this year (nine times in 17 games with a set point total).

-- Tampa Bay is 9-5 against the spread and 12-2 overall in games when it puts up more than 22.6 points.
+- Tampa Bay is 9-5 against the spread and 12-2 overall this season when the team notches more than 22.6 points.

-- Tampa Bay is 9-6 against the spread and 13-2 overall when the team picks up more than 328.8 yards.
+- Tampa Bay is 9-6 against the spread and 13-2 overall when the team churns out more than 328.8 yards.

-- This year, the Buccaneers have turned the ball over 19 times, three more than the Eagles' takeaways (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Eagles.